top of page

 LOCAL NEW ORLEANS

-Ifátùmínínú is a native New Orleanian who founded this t-shirt line to spark conversations about the injustices we are facing in New Orleans more than 14 years after Hurricane Katrina.
+Ifátùmínínú is a native New Orleanian who founded this t-shirt line to spark conversations about the injustices we are facing in New Orleans 20 years after Hurricane Katrina.
 Some issues are unique to the crescent city but some are a world-wide problem.

 This is the most African city in the US and this line is ancestor-led.
 It was named after the song Local New Orleans by Katey Red, Big Freedia's mentor and should be said in your best impression of her voice....with a proper stutter.
 [If you don't know the song, you're missing out.]